 Alongside the sustainable planting, this garden includes quirky features like walls built from reclaimed materials.

 I love the use of the fireplace and sink in the design, and the reclaimed drain covers in the paving.

 The offset inner area of this design represents the more formal style of Victorian garden design.
 And the softer, more flowing planting at the corners displays perennials that thrive in South Wales.

 Designed by Millie Souter

-But we both agreed that the Urban Regeneration Design is very striking, and apparently so did the RHS Judges.
+But I have to say that the Urban Regeneration Design is very striking, and apparently the RHS Judges agree.
 Not only did they award this design a Gold Medal, it also won the Best Show Garden and Best Construction awards.

 The designer has found imaginative ways to use inexpensive materials in this garden design.
 He actually found the water tanks that form the main feature in this design while out walking!

 The hard landscaping has an industrial, almost Brutalist, appearance.
-Mark really liked this design, and while I generally prefer less hard landscaping, I do have a soft spot for Brutalist architecture.
+While I generally prefer less hard landscaping in a garden design, I do have a soft spot for Brutalist architecture.